Nepal travel information …

 Nepal is one of the best and most popular trekking destinations in the world.
 Needless to mention, the country offers a wide range of trekking route diversity along some of the most remote villages and the highest mountain ranges.
 Some of the most popular treks are Everest Base Camp Trek, Annapurna Base Camp Trek, Annapurna Circuit Trek, Manaslu Circuit Trek, Langtang Valley Trek, Ghorepani Poon Hill Trek, Upper Mustang Trek, and many more.

 Some of the major go-to destinations for jungle safaris and exotic bio-diversity are Chitwan National Park, Bardiya National Park, and Koshi Tappu Wildlife Reserve.
-During your stay at cities like Kathmandu and Pokhara, a sightseeing tour alongside some cultural heritages and markets is a refreshing experience as well.
-Bungee Jumping, White water rafting, Rock Climbing, Paragliding, and Canyoning are few other adventure sports in the country.
-With all of these adventures scattered all over Nepal, there is a never-ending list of things-to-do in Nepal.
+During your stay in cities like Kathmandu and Pokhara, a sightseeing tour alongside some cultural heritages and markets is a refreshing experience as well.
+Bungee Jumping, White water rafting, Rock Climbing, Paragliding, and Canyoning are a few other adventure sports in the country.
+With all of these adventures scattered all over Nepal, there is a never-ending list of things to do in Nepal.

-Some of the most authentic food to look out for during your stay in Nepal are Thakali, Newari, and Tibetan influenced cuisines.
-Rice and high carb dishes (Dal Bhat Tarkari) is the main food course in most of the hilly and Terai regions.
+Some of the most authentic food to look out for during your stay in Nepal are Thakali, Newari, and Tibetan-influenced cuisines.
+Rice and high-carb dishes (Dal Bhat Tarkari) is the main food course in most of the hilly and Terai regions.
 Thalaki food is the one to look out for as it will be the food during your stay in Nepal for most of the time.
-Momos and Newari foods are also the other exciting cuisines.
-Tibetan influenced food is found around places like Swayambhunath, Boudhanath, and other places that are influenced by Tibetan culture.
+Momos and Newari foods are also other exciting cuisines.
+Tibetan-influenced food is found around places like Swayambhunath, Boudhanath, and other places that are influenced by Tibetan culture.

 As for exchanging your currency into Nepalese Rupees, there are plenty of authorized dealers to provide the service.
 While doing so, be updated on the rates of exchange to get a fair rate.
-Nepal Rastra Bank provides this sort of information at its official website.
+Nepal Rastra Bank provides this sort of information at its .https://nepaltreksandtour.com/